Agenda

 Taking a holistic and cultural approach to working with men rather than a punitive one

-Nicholas Glause, Team Leader, Change Em Ways, Mens Outreach Service Aboriginal Corporation (MOSAC
+Nicholas Glauser, Team Leader, Change Em Ways, Mens Outreach Service Aboriginal Corporation (MOSAC

 Nelson Bieundurry, Cultural Guidance Worker, Change Em Ways, Mens Outreach Service Aboriginal Corporation (MOSAC)